 Animal Rescues, Education & Rehoming Centres within New Zealand

-PLEASE NOTE - ENERGY WORKS NZ LTD IS NOT A RESCUE AND REHOMING CENTRE - We are offering listings for these wonderful centres only.
+PLEASE NOTE - ENERGY WORKS NZ IS NOT A RESCUE OR REHOMING CENTRE - We are only offering listings for these wonderful centres only.

 This page is dedicated to the wonderful people out there who give their time and love to helping our animals.
 This is my way of supporting them by listing them here so that the public know who they are, where they are and what they do.